marcoalopez/GrainSizeTools/README.md

 ## Features at a glance

-- Extract data automatically from tabular-like files including txt, csv, or xls/slxs formats.
+- Extract data automatically from tabular-like files including txt, csv, or excel formats.
 - Estimate different statistical descriptors to characterize grain size distributions.
 Average grain size measures include the arithmetic, geometric, RMS and area-weighted means, median, and frequency peak ("mode") using a Gaussian Kernel Density Estimator.
 Grain size can be represented in linear, logarithmic, or square root scales.
 - Estimate normalized apparent grain size distributions to compare between different grain size populations.
 - Estimate differential stress via paleopiezometers including multiple piezometric relations for quartz, olivine, calcite, and feldspar.
-- Estimate robust confidence intervals using the student's t-Distribution
+- Estimate robust confidence intervals using the student's *t*-Distribution
 - Include several algorithms to estimate the optimal bin size of histograms and the optimal bandwidth of the Gaussian KDE based on population features.
 - Approximate the actual 3D grain size distribution from data collected in plane sections (2D data) using the Saltykov method.
 This includes estimating the volume of a particular grain size fraction.
 - Approximate the lognormal shape of the 3D grain size distribution via the two-step method and characterize the shape using a single parameter (the MSD - *Multiplicative Standard Deviation*) .